MarineEvoEcoLab/Lab_Resources/Protocols/EecSeq.md

   * The water, buffer and ligase enzyme should preferably be premixed and added in a single pipetting step.
 Premixes are stable for ≤24 hrs at room temperature, for ≤3 days at 4°C, and for ≤4 weeks at -20°C.

 * Mix thoroughly and centrifuge briefly.
-* Incubate at 20°C for 60 min.
+* Incubate at 20°C for 60 min, if you can have it shaking that is ideal.
   * Note: to achieve higher conversion rates and library yields, particularly for low-input samples, consider increasing the ligation time—to a maximum of 4 hrs at 20°C, or overnight at 4°C. Please note that longer ligation times may lead to increased levels of adapter-dimer.
-Adapter concentrations may have to be optimized if ligation times are extended signi cantly.
+Adapter concentrations may have to be optimized if ligation times are extended signifcantly.
 * Proceed immediately to the next step.

 ### Post-ligation Cleanup